demisto/content-docs/docs/partners/paid-packs-process.md

 ## 1. Sign the Terms & Conditions Document

-All publishers who wish to a contribute paid pack must sign a 2pg additional document that defines a few additional terms to the Technology Partner Agreement (TPA) including taxes, invoicing, revenue share, etc. It will be executed via DocuSign and we do not accept redlines.
+All publishers who wish to contribute a paid pack on Marketplace must sign a 2pg terms and conditions document that defines a few additional terms to the Technology Partner Agreement (TPA) including taxes, invoicing, revenue share, etc. It will be executed via DocuSign and we do not accept redlines.

 ## 2. Complete Vendor Onboarding